108.10 Safeguarding Information: The FVI and Other Safety Measures

 If the applicant refuses to confirm the county of residence, explain that the CAO must assume the applicant is residing in the county of application and will receive benefits accordingly.
 Inform the individual that by signing the application, the applicant agrees that the CAO may treat the individual as a resident of the county of application and will be considered for applicable county benefits.

 NOTE: ACP mail is delayed 5-7days from the date it was sent by the CAO when it is processed through the ACP.
 It can be a longer period of time in rural areas of PA.
-This affects CAO notices for review and renewal dates and the IMCW must take this into consideration for ACP Participants.
+This postal delay affects CAO notices for review and renewal dates and the IMCW must take this into consideration for ACP participants.

 55 Pa.
 Code § 108.14